 An hourly charge of $145.00 will be assessed for the time associated with staff review, pre-review, or other administrative duties by the reviewer on the project.
 If necessary, management time spent for project meetings, preliminary code reviews, plan review, or other problem resolutions will require a separate hourly charge.
 Additional fees will be charged to the project account for attorneys or consultants required by Code Enforcement to resolve specific issues with a project.
 The hours will be billed in half-hour increments.
 Plans Examiners will track time dedicated to the review of the project daily.

 Mega Projects will still be subject to phased construction fees if applicable.

 Mega Project charges must be current prior to permit issuance.

-A Point Person on the Designer side will be needed to help coordinate all presentations, preliminary reviews, Gate Meetings, Exit Meetings, and facilitate the Mega projects through the plans review system.
+A Point Person on the Designer side will be needed to help coordinate all presentations, preliminary reviews, plan reviews, and facilitate the Mega projects through the plans review system.